FairwindsOps/goldilocks/README.md

 `goldilocks summary`

-Queries all the VPA objects that are labelled for this tool and summarizes their suggestions into a JSON object.
+Queries all the VPA objects that are labelled for this tool across all namespaces and summarizes their suggestions into a JSON object.

 ### Container Exclusions